EK303/fastapi_music_file/README.md

 ## Audio Files

-The application is designed to manage upload/download of .wav formatted audio files and and to further convert them them into .mp3.
+The application is designed to manage upload/download of .wav formatted audio files with a subsequent conversion to .mp3.
-It's written using the FastAPI framework and requires a quick registration to upload audio files.
+It's written using the FastAPI framework and requires a quick registration with a valid email address to upload audio files.

 ## Installation